Terms and Conditions of Awards

 Payment of your Awards

 The College pays financial aid scholarships, grants and student loans by direct credit to your student account on a semester basis.
 Your aid will be credited to your account as soon as possible after you have returned all required forms and classes have started.
 The payments typically begin after all drop and add activity is completed and the refund period has ended.
 Remember a change in enrollment will delay your refund.
+If you are enrolled in a modular course, your financial aid cannot be paid until that modular course has started, so expect a delay in your refund.

 How do I pay for books?